CFSAN-Biostatistics/snp-pipeline/docs/faq.rst

 A: By default, the SNP Pipeline will give bowtie2 all available CPU cores on a workstation and 8 CPU cores per sample on a high performance computing cluster.
 You can override the defaults with the ``-p`` bowtie2 option.
-Set the option either in the configuration file if you are running run_snp_pipeline.sh, or in the Bowtie2Align_ExtraParams environment variable if you are running alignSampleToReference.sh directly.
+Set the option either in the configuration file if you are running run_snp_pipeline.sh, or in the Bowtie2Align_ExtraParams environment variable if you are running the map_reads command directly.
 For example, to run alignments with 16 concurrent threads::

     Bowtie2Align_ExtraParams="--reorder -p 16"